brooklynrail/brooklynrail-platform/content/people/holly-melgard.md

 name: Holly Melgard
 first_name: Holly
 last_name: Melgard
-short_bio: "Poet **Holly Melgard**  is the author of _Poems for Baby_ trilogy, _The Making of The Americans_, _Black Friday_, _Reimbursement_ (Troll Thread),
+short_bio: After a decade of self-publishing on the experimental publishing platform _Troll Thread_, which she co-founded and co-edits, **Holly Melgard** has just released _Fetal Position_ (Roof 2021), her first book with an outside publisher that was recently named by Jackie Ess as one of Artforum's "Best Books of 2021."
+She is also the author of the _Poems for Baby_ trilogy, _The Making of The Americans_, _Black Friday_, among other works. _Selected Poems_ (Ugly Duckling Presse) and _Inner Critic_ (Kenning Editions) are forthcoming.
-  _Cats Can’t Taste Sugar_ (Gaus PDF), and the chapbooks _Catcall_ (Ugly Duckling Presse) and _Divisions of Labor_  (MakeNow).
-Her poetry books _Fetal Position_ (Roof) and _Inner Critic: A Journal of Inner Criticism_ (Kenning Editions) are forthcoming.
-She is one of the founding editors of Troll Thread press, a site that collectively publishes poetry books in the form of both print-on-demand + free pdf-download.
-Her writing appears in _l’Officiel Art_, _6×6_, and a _Best American Experimental Poetry_ anthology.
-She is currently teaching writing at NYU and CUNY, freelance book designing, co-editing Troll Thread press, and living in Brooklyn, NY."
+  With a PhD in Poetics from SUNY Buffalo, she currently lives in Brooklyn, designing books and teaching writing at NYU and CUNY.
 portraits:
   - media: 2022/02/holly-melgard-headshot
+instagram: hollmel
 ---